offbynull/learn/Biology/input/input.md

    * if protons > electrons, positively charged ion (looking to add electrons until ==).
    * if protons < electrons, negatively charged ion (looking to remove electrons until ==).

+Protons are positively charged while electrons are negatively charged.
+Oppositely charged particles will attract while like charges repel.
+As such, ...
+ * electrons will be attracted to protons (and vice-versa).
+ * electrons will be repelled from other electrons.
+ * protons will be repelled from other protons.

+Neutrons may not have a charge, but they play a roll in spacing out proton atoms such that their repulsion from each other isn't strong enough to break up the nucleus_ATOM.

 ```{note}
 If protons != electrons, the atom is referred to an ion.
 ```